 Specialty oils such as white oils (Shell Ondina and Shell Risella) and dielectric oils (Shell Diala) must be stored and handled to preserve their specific characteristics.
 The technical data sheets for these products contain special recommendations for storage

 - Grease Handling: Use clean tools.
 Do not use wooden scrapers or knives, as these leave wood fibers behind in the grease.

 - Bleeding: Greases tend to bleed, i.e., release small quantities of oil.
 This phenomenon is normal and can increase during storage.

 To minimize bleeding, smooth out the grease surface after removing product from the container.
-The storage period for greases is 36 months.
-After this period has elapsed, tests must be performed to verify grease quality, depending on storage conditions and period.

 CLICK HERE to Contact a Shell Technical Expert today.
 We are here to help.